Course - Project management - SMF2297

 Learning outcome

-- Have the skills to plan, organize and execute projects
+- Have the skills to plan, organize, and execute projects.

-General Skills
+General Competence

-The student should be able to evaluate the process and progress of projects critically.
-The student should understand the complexity of project work and be able to adapt associated tools that affect the project's use of resources, results, and purpose.
+- The student should understand the complexity of project work and be able to adapt related tools that affect the project’s resource use, outcome, and purpose.

 Learning methods and activities

-Lectures, group work, self- study and exercises/caseworks.
+Lectures, group work, self-study, and assignment/case solving.

 Compulsory assignments